badumbatish/BigInt/README.md

 - [License](#license)

 ## About
-BigInt_v2 is a better version of [BigInt](https://github.com/tanghocle123/BigInt).
-It uses std::string under the hood to compute addition, subtraction, multiplication and in the future, division.
+BigInt_v3 is a better version of [BigInt](https://github.com/tanghocle123/BigInt).
+It uses a std::vector of unsigned 32-bit integers under the hood to compute addition, subtraction, multiplication and in the future, division.
 This is a student side-project so please don't put too much hope in it.